 How Picreel Helps in Creating & Managing Lead Capture Popups

-Picreel is an AI-powered conversion rate optimization and lead capture popup tool that lets you create delightful lead capture popups in minutes.
+Picreel popup builder is an AI-powered conversion rate optimization and lead capture popup tool that lets you create delightful lead capture popups in minutes.
 With a library of 100+ unique popup templates and a user-friendly popup editor with multiple customizable options, you can easily create unique high-converting popups like the ones mentioned above.

 Picreel allows you to time your popups accurately with advanced trigger options like exit-intent, scroll-based, time spent on the page, on-click, etc. When combined with Picreel’s precise targeting options such as re-targeting, traffic-based targeting, location-based targeting, cookie targeting, device-based targeting, etc., you can display the right popups to the right audience at the right time to capture maximum leads.